 Arriving at SASH for your appointment

-When you arrive at SASH (and you have not answered yes to any questions relating to COVID-19) please come to reception and let our Client Services Team you are here.
+When you arrive at SASH (and you have not answered yes to any of the above questions) please come to reception and let our Client Services Team you are here.

 Depending upon the time between when you made your booking and your appointment our friendly Client Services Team may re-ask a few questions about your health.

 When the specialist is ready to see your pet, and you are outside or in your car, we will call you or send an SMS to your mobile asking you to bring your loved one to the front door.

 Only one family member can accompany your pet into our waiting area and consultation room.
 We understand that other family members may wish to be involved and are more than happy to dial them into the consultation or conduct the consultation outside.
 Please note: this does not apply to children, 12 years and under.

 After your consultation, we will prepare your paperwork including any treatment plans or medication scripts.
 Please remain in the waiting room until this is complete, and you will be able to make payment.